Understanding peacefulness through the world news: Results

-In order to better explain why the model has the worst performance in October 2018, we need to deep into the analysis at a local level.
-Fig. \ref{fig:shap_plot_SA} displays the Individual SHAP Value plot for the Saudi Arabia XGboost model.
-The local interpretability can help us explain the estimation of the GPI for October 2018 through the most important variables that the model uses for this estimation.
+To explain better why the model has the worst performance in October 2018, we perform SHAP analysis at a local level to highlight the most important variables that the model uses for this specific estimation.
+Figure \ref{fig:shap_plot_SA} displays the most important variables that Saudi Arabia's model uses for the GPI estimation of October 2018.
 The model output value is 2.12, and it corresponds to the 6-months-ahead prediction.
 The base value is smaller than the estimated GPI, and it is the value that would be predicted if the variables for the current output were unavailable.
 The red arrows are the variables that push the GPI estimation higher (to the right), and those blue push the estimation lower (to the left).
-Considering that this month the models undershoots (see Fig. \ref{fig:perc_error_SA}), we focus on the variables that push the GPI estimation lower.
+Considering that this month the model underestimates the GPI value (Figure \ref{fig:perc_error_SA}), we focus on the variables that push the GPI estimation lower.